 - The top is the toughest and hardest part to cut off.
 You’ll definitely want at least a knife with some teeth.
 Cut through at a 45-degree angle so the top doesn’t fall through into the pumpkin.
 Tom Nardone at extremepumpkins.com uses a drywall saw.

 - Some also suggest cutting the bottom of the pumpkin.
 It’ll be easier to clean and will make the pumpkin bottom flat, making it infinitely more stable and easier to carve.

 - If you’re going to place a candle in your jack-o’-lantern, remember that you need a “chimney.”
-Keep the lid off or cut a hole in the back, which passersby won’t see, and never, ever, leave a lit lantern unattended.
+Keep the lid off or cut a hole in the back, which passersby won’t see.
+IMPORTANT: never, ever, leave a lit lantern unattended.
 Electric or battery-operated flameless candles are a safe alternative.

 - Pumpkins rot.
-For a longer life, you can soak the clean, empty pumpkin in water with a little bit of bleach (a blogger at about.com suggested one teaspoon per gallon of water); or you can spray your finished pumpkin with a bathroom cleaner that contains a bit of bleach.
+For a longer life, you can soak the clean, empty pumpkin in water with a little bit of bleach (a blogger at about.com suggested one teaspoon per gallon of water).
+You can also spray your finished pumpkin with a bathroom cleaner that contains a bit of bleach.
 This will keep bugs, mold and animals away, according to Nardone.

 - Of course, to avoid all of this, you can just paint and draw on your pumpkins or dress them, without carving them.

 Check out this Youtube video!
 Kari Byron (Everday Genius & Mythbusters) offers tips for a kid-safe way to carve your Jack O’Lanterns this Halloween!

 Related Read: Pumpkin picking not far from Montreal